 In 2016, Monroe County voters approved an additional .85 mill property tax levy for MCCC for a period of 5 years.
 The money generated by the 5-Year Maintenance and Improvement Millage is being used for critical maintenance and renovation projects that will protect the community’s more than 50-year investment in the college’s buildings and infrastructure.
 Included are projects to enhance and improve safety and security, bring facilities up to standards for people with disabilities, update technology network infrastructure, renovate specific areas to maintain and improve the academic environment, and ensure and maintain the overall quality of campus-wide facilities.

-In 2017, the college embarked on developing a new strategic plan that will chart the college’s course through 2021 and beyond.
-As part of this process, MCCC unveiled a new mission, vison and core values in 2018.
+In 2020, the college embarked on a new strategic plan that charts the college’s course through 2025 and beyond.
+As part of this process, MCCC updated its mission, vison and core values.

 Monroe County Community College is dedicated to the idea that the most precious resource of our nation resides in the many and varied abilities of its citizens.
 It looks to the future as a time of promise – new hopes, new goals and new ways to help the community we serve.